connormaas/Tanks-/README.md

 # Tanks Game

 Welcome to the Tanks Game repository!
-Navigate your tank in 8 different directions to shoot and destroy CPU opponents in a competetive battle that only gets more difficult as you progress.
+Navigate your tank in 8 different directions to shoot and destroy CPU opponents in a competitive battle that only gets more difficult as you progress.
 Don't forget: gameplay is always unique because obstacles are periodically randomized.

 ## Demo

-A video demo for the game can be found [here](https://www.youtube.com/watch?v=44Ij5p1PsN0&t=14s).
+A video demo for the game can be found [here](https://www.youtube.com/watch?v=44Ij5p1PsN0).

-## Creators Note
+## Creator's Note

-I am proud of all my work, but this program can be buggy depending on your device.
-It was implemtmneted in 2020 when my programming practices were relatively poor (as compared to know), and I am definitely too lazy to make major changes at this point 😂 Regardless, enjoy the repository!
+I'm proud of this work, but please note that this program was developed back in 2020, at an earlier stage in my programming journey.
+As such, it might exhibit some performance issues on certain devices or Python versions.
+While I've grown and improved since then, I'm currently focusing on other projects and won't be making major updates to this one.
+So, this way it shall stay. 😂 Regardless, enjoy the repository!

 ## Overview

-This Python-based application brings to life a 2D virtual tank battle taking place within a displayed window.
-The ultimate goal for the user is to survive as long as possible.
-You navigate your tank around randomized barreirs and try to shoot down enemy CPU tanks.
-However, CPU tanks have the ability to avoid your shots and also fire back through predictive algorithms.
-There are multipel tanks types.
-You have the ability to shoot missles off the wall which is your distinct advantage over CPU enemy tanks.
+This Python-based application brings to life a 2D virtual tank battle in a dedicated window.
+The ultimate goal is for the user to survive as long as possible, while navigating their tank in 8 directions amidst randomized obstacles.
+While users have the distinct advantage to bounce missiles off walls to target CPU enemy tanks, it's not a one-sided fight.
+CPU tanks come in two varieties and possess the ability to attack the user and avoid incoming missiles through predictive algorithms.

 ### Key Features:

-1. **Tank Movement**: Tanks can move in 8 different directions (veritcal, horizontal, diagonal), providing players with the flexibility to navigating the battlefield.
+1. **Tank Movement**: All tanks can move in 8 different directions (vertical, horizontal, diagonal), providing players with the flexibility in navigating the battlefield.
-2. **Shooting Mechanism**: Tanks can shoot missles to destroy enemy tanks using mouse or mouse pad.
+2. **Shooting Mechanism**: The user can shoot missiles to destroy enemy tanks using their mouse or mouse pad.
-3. **Level Progression**: As you continue to eliminate tanks, you will be advanced to higher levels in which more difficult game play is introduced, along with other varieties of CPU tanks.
-Specifically, CPU tanks become faster and more agile, also fire missles at higher rates.
+3. **Level Progression**: As the user continues to eliminate tanks, they will be advanced to higher levels in which more difficult game play is introduced, along with other varieties of CPU tanks.
+Specifically, CPU tanks become faster and more agile, and fire missiles at higher speeds.
 4. **Randomized Obstacles**: At the end of each level, obstacles are randomized in size, shape, and location to enable more dynamic game play and map navigation.
 7. **Tank Variety**:
-   - The user tank: This is the tank you control, which has the ability to navigate the map, and fire missles at enemy tanks to elimnate them.
-An added bonus is that it is able to bouce it's missles off the wall.
+   - The user tank: This is the tank the user controls.
+It has the ability to navigate the map, and fire missiles at enemy tanks in order to elimnate them.
+An added bonus is that it can bounce it's missiles off the walls and obstacles.
-   - The shooter tank: This is a CPU tank which is able to navigate the map, dodge your missles, and target fire missles at you.
-It's disadvantage against you is that it cannot bounce it's missles off the wall.
+   - The shooter tank: This is a CPU tank which is able to navigate the map, avoid the user tank's missiles, and fire missiles at the user.
-   - The attack tank: The attack tank is a extra speedy tank which is charges directly at the user tank, while also having the ability to dodge shots.
-While it does not have the ability to shoot missles, if it is able to make contact with the user tank, it explodes and eliminates it.
+   - The attack tank: The attack tank is a extra speedy tank which charges directly at the user tank, while also having the ability to avoid the user's missiles.
+While it does not have the ability to shoot missiles itself, if it comes into contact with the user tank, it explodes and eliminates it.

 ## Implementation Details

 - **tanks.py**: This is the main game file.
 It contains the implementation of the game logic, including tank movement, shooting mechanisms, and the game loop.
-This file initializes a window using the `graphics.py` and then continuously checks for user input to move the tank or shoot missles .
-The game also checks for collisions between missles and enemy tanks to determine if a tank is destroyed.
+This file initializes a window using `graphics.py` and then continuously checks for user input to move the tank or shoot missiles .
+The game also checks for collisions between missiles and enemy tanks to determine if a tank is destroyed.
 - **graphics.py**: This file contains the implementation of the graphics used in the game.
 It provides various classes and functions to handle graphical elements, such as windows, points, lines, circles, and text.
-The game uses this library to render the battlefield, tanks, and missles.
+The game uses this library to render the battlefield, tanks, and missiles.
 - **images**: This folder stores the images used and displayed in the game window.

 ## Installation and Dependencies